pmelchior/proxmin/README.md

 Since the objective function is smooth and there is only one constraint, one can simply perform a sequence of *forward-backward* steps: a step in gradient direction, followed by a projection onto the constraint subset.
 That is, in essence, the proximal gradient method.

-If the first function is not smooth, one can use ADMM.
-It allows for two functions (the objective and one penalty) to be satisfied, but it treats them *separately*.
-Unlike PGM, the constraint is only met at the end of the optimization and only within some error tolerance.
+If both functions are not smooth, one can use ADMM.
+It therefore operates on two proxed functions.
+Unlike PGM, feasibility is only achieved at the end of the optimization and only within some error tolerance.

 Continuing the example above, the smooth function gets turned into a proxed function by performing the gradient step internally and returning the updated position: